11kartheek/telugu_tokenizer/README.md

 ## Dataset

-The dataset used for training the tokenizer consists of a comprehensive collection of Telugu books.
-This diverse and extensive dataset allows the tokenizer to learn and generalize well across different styles and contexts of Telugu text.
+The dataset used for training the tokenizer consists of a comprehensive collection of Telugu books and Telugu news.
+This extensive dataset allows the tokenizer to learn and generalize well across different styles and contexts of Telugu text.

 ## Hugging Face App